ksu-is/Web-Scraper-using-BeautifulSoup/README.md

 - See (Project Roadmap)[projectroadmap.md] for sprint task progress and planning.
 - Ensure you have the required libraries installed: `requests`, `beautifulsoup4`.

+## Web-Scraper-using-BeautifulSoup
+Web Scraping done using python and beautifulsoup4

+This is a fork of [mfakharealam's](https://github.com/mfakharealam/Web-Scraper-using-BeautifulSoup) project.
+I'm working to remove the reliance on H2 headers or other CSS attributes as these methods of SEO are being used less on webpages.
+This pulls heaadlines and URLs from theverge.com only.